le4ndro/ITCM/README.md

 3. Make a local copy of set_env.sample.sh

 ```
-$ cp set_env.sample.sh set_env.sh
+$ cp set_env.sample.sh set_env.sh (or rename set_env.sample.bat to set_env.bat on Windows)
 ```

-4. Edit your set_env.sh file with your parameters and set variables
+4. Edit your set_env.sh (or set_env.bat on Windows) file with your parameters and set variables for your environment

 ```
 $ chmod 755 set_env.sh
 $ source ./set_env.sh
+(or run set_env.bat on Windows)
 ```

 5. Run the application